Smithsonian/ngehtutil/README.md

     pip install git+https://github.com/ngeht/ngeht-util.git

-## Array Module
+## Station Module

-The Array module contains models and functions to manage the definition of VLBI arrays and stations.
+The Statiopn module contains models and functions to manage the definition of VLBI arrays and stations.

 ### Usage

-    from ngehtutil.arraymodel import *
+    from ngehtutil.station import *

 This library provides the following functions: